m-s-a-c/ELK/README.md

 # Elastic Logstash Kibana
-One Elastic One Logstash One Kibana
+Elastic with One Node One Logstash One Kibana